MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 1. Install the required tools inside the Virtual Machine bash shell

+> **NOTES:**
+>
+> 1. `sudo`: This command is used to run a command with elevated privileges.
+It allows a user to execute a command as the root user or another user with higher privileges
+>
+> 2. `apt remove`: This command is used to remove a package from your system.
+It removes all the files associated with the package, as well as any configuration files that were created when the package was installed
+>
+> 3. `apt remove`: This command is used to remove a package from your system.
+It removes all the files associated with the package, as well as any configuration files that were created when the package was installed
+>
+> 4. The `dotnet tool install` command is used to install a .NET Core global tool.
+Global tools are .NET Core console applications that are installed on your system and can be accessed from any directory in the command prompt.
+>
+> 5. The `.bash_profile` file is a script that is executed whenever a new terminal session is started in Bash.
+It is used to set environment variables, define aliases, and perform other customizations to the shell environment.
+>

 ```bash
 sudo apt remove -y 'dotnet*' 'aspnet*' 'netstandard*'
 sudo rm -f /etc/apt/sources.list.d/microsoft-prod.list